raynaharrisphd/raynaharrisphd.github.io/_posts/2026-01-09-sugarbowl-restorative.md

 ---

-Inspiration for this class comes from yesterday's full moon and the book _"Restorative Yoga for Beginners - Gentle Poses for Relaxation and Healing"_ by Julia Clark.
+Inspiration for this class comes from the recent full moon and the book _"Restorative Yoga for Beginners - Gentle Poses for Relaxation and Healing"_ by Julia Clark.